markdoc/docs/pages/docs/tags.md

 });
 ```

-Finally, use your custom tag in your Markdoc content.
+Now you can use your custom tag in your Markdoc content.

 {% side-by-side %}